shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-initialization-v8-0.md

 # iOS SDK initialization v8.0

 Publishers with iOS SDK v8.0, are required to initialize Mobile SDK before making an ad request.
 When using Mobile SDK for iOS SDK v8, the init() method must be called prior to any other SDK operations.
-Without this initialization no Ad request would go through and the SDK would throw an exception.
+Without this initialization no Ad request will go through and the SDK would throw an exception.

 ## API signature